HeinoPortfolio/MS_Comp_Sci/5 Data Storage/Labs/README.md

 # Technologies and Concepts Used

 The concepts and technologies used to create and complete the assessments are the following:
-- R programming language
+- SQL yntax
-- R markdown
+- MySQL
-- Data wrangling
+- MongoDB

 # Directories and a Brief Description of Their Purpose